j-goodz/consensys_final/README.md

 ### Getting Started

-This truffle project is a basic Bounty Board dApp where Bounty Posters can post a problem allowing Bounty Hunters to submit solutions.
-The Bounty Poster can review each submission and either Accept or Reject those submissions.
-If a submission is Accepted, the Bounty Poster is then prompted to transfer the Bounty Reward Amount to the Bounty Hunter before the Submission is Accepted and the Bounty Status Closed.
-If a submission is Rejected, the Bounty Status remains Open and Bounty Hunters can continue to submit solutions.
+This truffle project is a basic bounty board dApp where Bounty Posters can post a problem allowing bounty hunters to submit solutions.
+The bounty poster can review each submission and either accept or reject those submissions.
+If a submission is accepted, the bounty poster is then prompted to transfer the bounty reward amount to the bounty hunter before the submission is accepted and the bounty status closed.
+If a submission is rejected, the bounty atatus remains open and bounty hunters can continue to submit solutions.

 Each Bounty Post contains the following details:

 ●  	Bounty Poster Address

 ●  	Title

 ●  	Description

 ●  	Bounty Reward Amount

 ●  	Bounty State (Open/Closed)

 ●  	Submission Count

 ●  	Submissions: A nested list fo each Bounty Post containing the Solutions submitted by Bounty Hunters

 Each submission (nested within Bounty Posts) contains the following details:

 ●  	Bounty Hunter Address

 ●  	Solution body text

 ●  	Submission Status (Accepted, Rejected or Pending Review)